gnosischain/documentation/docs/specs/bridges/bsc-gc/submit-confirmations-manually.md

 # Submit confirmations manually

-The Arbitrary Message Bridge between the Binance Smart Chain and the xDai chain requires a request-and-claim scheme to transfer data from the xDai chain.
-This scheme requires at least two transactions to pass the message from the xDai chain: one transaction to initiate the message transfer and a second to forward collected oracles' confirmations about the message transfer request to the contracts on BSC.
+The Arbitrary Message Bridge between the Binance Smart Chain and the Gnosis Chain requires a request-and-claim scheme to transfer data from the Gnosis Chain.
+This scheme requires at least two transactions to pass the message from the Gnosis Chain: one transaction to initiate the message transfer and a second to forward collected oracles' confirmations about the message transfer request to the contracts on BSC.

 Some users and applications may want to use a manual process to gather the oracles confirmations and send them to the AMB contracts on the BSC side.